LogoClim: WorldClim in NetLogo

 The model utilizes raster data to represent climate variables such as temperature and precipitation over time.
 It incorporates historical data (1951-2024) and future climate projections (2021-2100) derived from global climate models under various Shared Socioeconomic Pathways (SSPs) (O’Neill et al., 2017).
 All climate inputs come from WorldClim 2.1, a widely used source of high-resolution, interpolated climate datasets based on weather station observations worldwide (Fick & Hijmans, 2017), available for academic and other non-commercial use.

-follows the FAIR Principles for Research Software (Barker et al., 2022) and is openly available on the CoMSES Network and GitHub.
+LogoClim follows the FAIR Principles for Research Software (Barker et al., 2022) and is openly available on the CoMSES Network and GitHub.
 Figure 1 and Figure 2 illustrate the model’s interface and functionality.
+See the Logônia model (Vartanian et al., 2025) for an example of its integration into a full NetLogo simulation.

 Statement of need

 The lack of reproducibility is a major concern in science (Baker, 2016), including in computational research (Peng, 2011).
 This challenge is particularly relevant for agent-based models, which are used to simulate complex phenomena (Grimm et al., 2006, 2020).
-One effective strategy to address this issue is the development of open, specialized tools that enhance transparency and promote standardization, and reusability among researchers (Barba, 2022; Ram et al., 2019).
-This is why LogoClim
+One effective strategy to address this issue is the development of open, specialized tools that enhance transparency and promote standardization, and reusability among researchers (Berger et al., 2024; Ram et al., 2019).
+This is why LogoClim was created.

 The model was originally developed as part of a project by the Sustentarea Research and Extension Center, aimed at evaluating the impact of climate change on the health and nutrition of Brazilian children under five years old (Carvalho et al., 2023).
-During development, however, we recognized that the model had broader potential beyond the scope of our study.
-LogoClim
+Over the course of its development, however, we realized that its applications extend well beyond the scope of that study.

 How it works